fritzone/miso/README.md

   boost::signals2::signal<void (float, int)> sig;
 ```

-This way of defining a signal feels very similar to the declaration of a function packed in a signal box, and due to the fact that it can be widely understood what it means, it was also adopted by [VDKSigSlot], [neosigslot] and [nanosigslot].
+This way of defining a signal feels very similar to the declaration of a function packed in a signal box, and due to the fact that it can be widely understood what it means, it was also adopted by [VDKSigSlot], [neosigslot] and [nanosigslot] too, but also nod, sigcxx, sigslot (the one from github), cpp-signal.
 This syntax has the advantage of not requiring an extra step in the compilation phase (like `moc` of Qt) since this is already syntactically correct C++ which the compiler can handle without too much hassle.
 This declaration also has the side effect that comparing with Qt's signal declaration we have a tangible C++ variable which possibly is a class with methods and properties we can act upon.

 ### Signals in **miso**